mpoemsl/wann/README.md

 A Course Project for "Implementing ANNs with TensorFlow" in WS 2019/20 at Osnabrück University by mpoemsl and jkaltenborn.

-The re-implementation is loosely based on:
+This implementation is based on:
 [Gaier, A. and D. Ha (2019).
 Weight agnostic neural networks.](https://arxiv.org/pdf/1906.04358)

 ## Overview